Home → When & Where to Visit

 - Northern (6 & 7) - Northeastern & Northwestern Maine, including Fort Kent, Caribou and Presque Isle

 Color progresses from north to south.
 Generally northern Maine is at or near peak conditions the last week of September into the first week of October.
-Central, and western mountains of Maine are at or near peak Columbus day week/weekend.
+Central, and western mountains of Maine are at or near peak Indigenous Peoples' Day week/weekend.
 Coastal and southern Maine generally reach peak or near peak conditions mid-to-last October.

 Please note that this is a generalization of when you might expect near peak or peak conditions in the above mentioned regions.